MAC-DO: An Efficient Output-Stationary GEMM Accelerator for CNNs Using DRAM Technology: Introduction

-In addition, MAC-DO is compatible with modern DRAM arrays and does not require any modifications of a DRAM cell and array for MAC operations.
-A MAC-DO cell requires only two 1T1C DRAM cells and all MAC-DO cells in a DRAM array can participate in parallel MAC computations at a time without an idle cell by employing an output stationary mapping \cite{moons201714,du2015shidiannao,reagen2021cheetah}.
-Thus, a MAC-DO array can accelerate matrix multiplications for convolutions.
-It minimizes the overall data movement cost because each row and column of the MAC-DO cells shares same data, respectively, as many times as the array size once they are fetched from DRAM arrays.
-Thus, MAC-DO has much increased throughput and better energy efficiency than previous DRAM-based in-situ accelerators, even using a very small portion of banks and mats in a DRAM chip.
-Also, the overall integration cost of MAC-DO is expected to be low and can extend the range of AI applications to low-cost and low-power edge devices \cite{venkataramani2021rapid}.
+To address the challenges faced by previous DRAM-based in-situ accelerators, this paper presents MAC-DO, a high-performance DRAM-based in-situ accelerator designed to efficiently perform MAC operations within a DRAM array.
+Figure \ref{figure33} illustrates the proposed MAC-DO architecture, and Section \uppercase\expandafter{\romannumeral3} provides detailed information about each block of MAC-DO circuits.
+Unlike many prior DRAM-based accelerators, a MAC-DO cell, consisting of two 1T1C cells in a DRAM array, inherently supports a single-cycle MAC operation with multi-bit precision inputs and weights.
+This achievement is made possible by adopting a novel analog computing mechanism based on charge steering \cite{razavi2013charge}, originally proposed for high-speed analog and mixed-signal circuits.
+Furthermore, a MAC-DO array efficiently accelerates matrix multiplications for convolutions using output stationary mapping \cite{moons201714,du2015shidiannao,reagen2021cheetah}, as all MAC-DO cells in a DRAM array can participate in individual MAC computations simultaneously without idle cells.
+This minimizes the overall data movement cost since each row and column of the MAC-DO cells share the same data, respectively, as many times as the array size.
+As a result, MAC-DO achieves significantly higher throughput and improved energy efficiency compared to previous DRAM-based in-situ accelerators, despite utilizing only a small portion of banks or mats in a DRAM chip to offset its area overhead.
+Furthermore, MAC-DO's overall integration cost is expected to be low, while leveraging the advantages of analog MAC operations that offer higher energy efficiency at the expense of accuracy compared to digital methods.
+This extension enables the applicability of AI to low-cost and low-power edge devices \cite{venkataramani2021rapid}.